Teriks/LibLSLCC/README.md

-VS2015 is your best bet, its what I use personally.
-However if your version of Visual Studio's support's .NET 4.5, you will probably be able to build the Editor project files with it.
+VS2015+ is your best bet for building, however if your version of Visual Studio's support's .NET 4.5 you will probably be able to build the Editor project files with it.

 LSLCCEditor features: